oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Pie Chart](images/pie-chart2.png)

-## Task 9: Visualiza Data in a Box Plot
+## Task 9: Visualize Data in a Box Plot
 A box plot provides an overview of data distributions in numeric data.
 It provides general information about the symmetry, skewness, variance, and outliers in a dataset.
 The box plot uses boxes and lines to depict the data distribution.
 The box plot has the following components: